tpm2-software/tpm2-tools/man/common/alg.md

 ## Simple specifiers
 These are strings with no additional specification data.
 When creating objects, non-specified portions of an object are assumed to defaults.
-You can find the list of known "Simple Specifiers Below".
+You can find the list of known "Simple Specifiers" below.

 ### Asymmetric
   * rsa